-If you are selling a company, you will have to decide whether to sell the company itself (your shareholding) or the company's business and assets.
+If you are selling a company, then you will have to decide whether to sell the company itself (your shareholding) or the company's business and assets.
 Not surprisingly, what suits you as a seller will usually not suit the buyer.

-Planning point
+For example, you will no doubt prefer to be paid in cash, but the purchaser (if the sale is to a company) may offer shares or loan notes.
+If you are selling then you will probably want to sell the company, but a purchaser may prefer buying the business and its assets, which is a far simpler arrangement from their point of view.
+If the purchaser takes over the company then they also take over any hidden liabilities.